From a Far Country

 From a Far Country (Da un paese lontano, Z dalekiego kraju, also known as From a Far Country: Pope John Paul II) is a 1981 biographical drama film written and directed by Krzysztof Zanussi.
 A co-production between United Kingdom, Italy and Poland, it is loosely based on real life events of Karol Wojtyła, the future Pope John Paul II.

-The film had a 5 million of dollars budget.
+The film had a 5 million dollar budget.
 It premiered out of competition at the 38th edition of the Venice Film Festival.